JackWPP/Prostate-US-Segmentation/docs/DEVELOPMENT.md

 -   **Dedicated Training Scripts:** Created a separate training script (`src/train_attention.py`) for the attention model.
 -   **Advanced GUI Comparator:** Developed a sophisticated GUI tool (`src/gui_predictor.py`) for ablation studies.
 It dynamically loads all available models from the `models/` directory and allows for side-by-side comparison of any two models, greatly facilitating qualitative analysis.

+### Phase 3: Exploring Advanced Architectures

+-   **Integration of U-Net and TransUNet:** Successfully added `U-Net` and `TransUNet` to the project, each with its own dedicated training script.
+-   **Implementation and Debugging of Mamba-UNet:**
+    -   **Initial Implementation:** Implemented a `MambaUNet` based on the U-Mamba architecture, where Mamba blocks were used throughout the encoder.
+    -   **Iterative Debugging:** The initial model failed to learn effectively.
+The debugging process involved several key steps:
+        1.  **Activation Function Fix:** Corrected a conflict between the model's final `Sigmoid` layer and the `BCEWithLogitsLoss` function.
+        2.  **Normalization Layer Fix:** Addressed issues with mixed `BatchNorm` and `LayerNorm` layers, which caused unstable training.
+        3.  **Vanishing Gradient Fix:** Identified that an overly deep decoder was impeding gradient flow.
+The decoder was simplified to a more standard, robust U-Net design.
+    -   **Final Hybrid Architecture:** The final, successful model is a **hybrid CNN-Mamba architecture**.
+It uses standard convolutional blocks in the early encoder stages to extract robust low-level features, and Mamba blocks in the deeper stages to model long-range dependencies.
+This design proved to be stable and effective in initial tests.

 ## 4. Setup for a New GPU Server

 Follow these steps to set up the project on a new machine.